Hitch Cargo Carrier

 Curt 18153 Basket-Style Cargo Carrier

 The cargo carrier embodies the most important features in its class in one of the simplest yet most efficient designs money can buy.
-The basket-style construction works great when dealing with all types of cargo without sacrificing durability as it doesn’t allow rainwater to accumulate.
-The installation process is simple as well, and a single person can have it ready for cargo placement in a matter of minutes.
+The basket-style construction works great when dealing with all types of cargo without sacrificing durability, as it doesn’t allow rainwater to accumulate.
+The installation process is also simple; a single person can have it ready for cargo placement in minutes.

 One of the main strengths of the carrier comes with its tubular steel construction.
-It is this material that handles weight very well, which is its main purpose.
-It is said that the carrier can handle up to 500lbs, which is a considerable amount for such a minimalistic design.
-The carrier itself comes with a weight of just over 100lbs, so it should handle weight properly during the summer and the cold winter months.
+This material handles weight very well, which is its main purpose.
+It is said that the carrier can handle up to 500 lbs, which is a considerable amount for such a minimalistic design.
+The carrier comes with just over 100 lbs, so it should handle weight properly during the summer and the cold winter months.

 But the hitch-mounted cargo carrier also comes with a folding design.
 When not in use, the driver can fold it up.
 This can also be useful when the car needs to be parked and when there is no time to take the carrier off the car.
 It can be in a public parking space, or it can even be the case in the garage at home.
 The folding capacity of the carrier is made with a simple design, but the important aspect is that it does its job well.

 A small but important design particularity also comes with the angled shank.
 At first glance, it may not seem like an important design element.
-In reality, it allows the basket of the carrier to sit higher above the ground, and it represents one of the important particularities on uneven terrain.
-From an aesthetic point of view, the cargo carrier is also higher above the ground, which will also collect less dirt.
+In reality, it allows the basket of the carrier to sit higher above the ground, representing one of the important particularities on uneven terrain.
+From an aesthetic point of view, the cargo carrier is also higher above the ground, which will collect less dirt.
 This is also applicable to the actual load of the carrier.

-There are a few recommended options when it comes to possible additional products to use with the carrier.
-First of all, a rainproof cargo carrier box is great to protect any load.
+A few recommended options exist for possible additional products to use with the carrier.
+First of all, a rainproof cargo carrier box is great for protecting any load.
 Secondly, a master lock that attaches to the receiver is also recommended.
 It works as a simple and efficient anti-theft solution.

 The coating of the hitch cargo carrier protects it from rust.
 But some drivers also recommend a new layer of paint after a couple of years to balance the effects of abrasion over time and ensure the carrier remains in good condition for the long term.